eu-digital-green-certificates/dgc-lib/README.md

 **Attention:**
 GitHub does not allow anonymous access to it's package registry.
 You need to authenticate in order to use the dgc-lib artefact provided by us.
-Therefore y ou need to authenticate to [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)
+Therefore you need to authenticate to [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)
 The following steps need to be performed

 - Create [PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with scopes: